Get Involved ...

 Enrolment Contract or Fee related issues

-Reform BCC has been set up as an Association to advocate for governance changes at BCC.
+Reform BCC has been set up as an Association to advocate for governance changes at BCEL, inform parents of their contractual rights and ensure enrolment agreements with parents are equitable and fair.

 BECOME A MEMBER

-- download the Membership Application Form and return to email membership@reformbcc.org
+(2) download the Membership Application Form and return confidentially to email admin@reformbcc.org

 Full Member - Full membership is restricted to persons with a past or present connection to Brindabella Christian College, (including their respective family members) either as parents, employees, students (over 16 yrs) or former directors.